How to Write an AI Policy for a Professional Services Firm (2026)

 • Quality control procedures must extend to AI outputs, not just human-prepared work

-Data Types Requiring Special Handling
+Data Types Requiring Special Handling:

-• SSNs and EINs:Never enter into any AI tool that lacks an explicit data processing agreement.
+• SSNs and EINs: Never enter into any AI tool that lacks an explicit data processing agreement.
 This includes free tiers of ChatGPT, Claude, Gemini, and others.

-• Pre-filing data:Entering pre-filing financial data into a non-enterprise tool creates an undocumented data trail that could surface in an audit or dispute.
+• Unreported income or financial positions: Entering pre-filing financial data into a non-enterprise tool creates an undocumented data trail that could surface in an audit or dispute.

-• Full returns:Full return data (Schedule K, foreign income, asset details) should only be processed in purpose-built, compliant tax AI tools — not general-purpose models.
+• Tax returns before filing: Full return data (Schedule K, foreign income, asset details) should only be processed in purpose-built, compliant tax AI tools — not general-purpose models.

 Sample Client Disclosure for Tax Clients: